 Oatmeal Topping Ideas:

 My base oatmeal recipe is simple: oats, non-dairy milk, cinnamon, and brown sugar.
 I find adding a pinch of salt also brings out the flavour of the oats.
 In terms of the milk: oats ratio, I like to keep mine pretty high to ensure the oats are extra creamy and thick.
 And whatever you do, do NOT cook your oatmeal in water, as that is basically a sin (unless you are into bland food for some odd reason).

 Once you have perfected the base oatmeal recipe, you have a blank canvas for a myriad of tasty and healthy toppings!
 Here are some suggestions of tasty topping combos:

 Confession time: I used to dislike oatmeal.
 Once upon a time, I thought this popular breakfast dish was boring and tasteless.
-However, after perfecting my recipe and following these handy tips, I now have enjoy a bowl of the good stuff on the regular.
+However, after perfecting my recipe, now have enjoy a bowl of the good stuff on the regular.
 I do hope that after trying this caramelised banana oatmeal recipe, you will love it as much as I do!